YiDingg/YiDingg/Blogs/SiteFeatures/Data Host.md

 # Data Host

+> [!Note|style:callout|label:Infor]
+Initially published at 21:08 on 2024-06-19 in Beijing.

 ## Conclusion

 When building your own blog site, it is crucial to select an appropriate image host (image bank, image bed) or data host.
 Here are our suggestions and reasons.